Cist Gwynedd - Community Support Fund

 The Fund offers grants that reflect the objectives and targets of Cyngor Gwynedd’s plan and the ‘Ardal Ni’ local regeneration plans: Our Area

-It is expected that applications are based on new projects or services or new ways of providing services that achieve specific and clear objectives.
+Applications are expected to be based on new projects or services, or new ways of delivering services, that achieve clear and specific objectives.

-Grants will not be given towards regular, day-to-day, maintenance works or core costs.
+We will not fund day‑to‑day maintenance work or core costs.

 If promoting religion is your group’s main aim, you will need to prove that what the grant is supporting is available to the whole community.